Navigation: Linux Kernel Driver DataBase - web LKDDB: Main index - K index

 The configuration item CONFIG_KASAN_VMALLOC:

-With software KASAN modes, checking is done for all types of vmalloc allocations.
+With software KASAN modes, all types vmalloc allocations are checked.
 Enabling this option leads to higher memory usage.

-With hardware tag-based KASAN, only VM_ALLOC mappings are checked.
+With Hardware Tag-Based KASAN, only non-executable VM_ALLOC mappings are checked.
 There is no additional memory usage.

 The configuration item CONFIG_KASAN_VMALLOC: